 - Annual salary for top earners: $135,900

-Farmers and ranchers produce the crops, livestock and dairy products that feed people around the U.S. The job is typically learned through hands-on experience rather than a college degree and pays top earners in the field upwards of $135,900.
+Farmers and ranchers produce the crops, livestock and dairy products that feed people around the U.S. The job is typically learned through hands-on experience rather than a college degree, and pays top earners in the field upward of $135,900.
 However, the annual salary depends on the current price of farm products, which can change with weather conditions and other factors.